The

 another world, to submerge the earth under its flood; and

-threatening it with its flashing and forky lightnings, and gliding
+threatening it with its flashing and forky lightnings,

 as frisky shrimp fishes in the etherial ocean.